thycotic/ss-docs/remote-password-changing/custom-password-changers/creating-a-custom-password-changer/index.md

 1. To edit additional parameters (if applicable), click **Edit** from the password changer overview to change settings such as the name, line ending, and custom port.

-> **Note:** For more information about creating a custom PowerShell password changer, see [PowerShell Remote Password Changing](https://updates.thycotic.net/links.ashx?PowerShellPasswordChanging) (KB).
+> **Note:** For more information about creating a custom PowerShell password changer, see [Remote Password Changing with PowerShell](https://updates.thycotic.net/links.ashx?PowerShellPasswordChanging).